 Before the bank can sell the property the liens should be cured, but many banks are selling the property with the problems.
 They have the buyer sign a “waiver of rights” that clearly says the buyer is now responsible for anything attached to the property – liens, code violations, utility bills and other title problems.

 If you are contemplating buying a property you should only purchase it by doing a complete lien search and getting a title policy issued to you at the time of closing.
 This will not stop accruing liens or extinguish existing permit problems, the title search will only tell you what problems can be seen in the public record by the title company.
 A further “lien letter” search from the city should disclose open permits, liens not yet recorded and other problems that you as a buyer will have to face in the future.
-Code Violations Fort Lauderdale
+Report Code Violation Fort Lauderdale

 In summary, just because you bought the property with something that was done improperly or the city has no violations against a property, doesn’t mean that the addition to the main structure was done up to code or permits were pulled for the work.
 As the buyer, you have inherited these problems.
 This transfer of problems to a new buyer is a common occurrence when a quitclaim deed is used to transfer a property from a seller to an unsuspecting buyer.
 Always do a purchase through a title company and have a title policy issued to protect your purchase.